 I suggest…

-In love with Italian food and craving a good spaghetti dish?
+Are you in love with Italian food and craving a good spaghetti dish?
 Then Pinaleon is your place; they do know how to cook pasta al dente and how to make sauce the way Italians do.
 This place won’t disappoint.

-Unfortunately (for tourists), the place is not really geared toward tourists but toward the local public, so it closes in August for holidays. …A great reason to visit Chania in September!
+Unfortunately (for tourists), the place is not geared toward tourists but toward the local public, so it closes in August for holidays. …A great reason to visit Chania in September!

 Want to end with a sweet on the go?
 We’ve got just the right place to visit…